xShadowBlade/emath.js/documentation/docs/main/upgrade.md

  * @param mode - The mode/mean method to use.
 See {@link MeanMode}
  * @param iterations - The amount of iterations to perform.
 Defaults to `15`.
  * @param el - ie Endless: Flag to exclude the sum calculation and only perform binary search.
 (DEPRECATED, use `el` in the upgrade object instead)
  * @returns [amount, cost] - Returns the amount of upgrades you can buy and the cost of the upgrades.
-If you can't afford any, it returns [E(0), E(0)].
+If you can't afford any, it returns [new Decimal(0), new Decimal(0)].
  */
-declare function calculateUpgrade(value: ESource, upgrade: UpgradeStatic<string>, start?: ESource, end?: ESource, mode?: MeanMode, iterations?: number, el?: boolean): [amount: E, cost: E];
+declare function calculateUpgrade(value: DecimalSource, upgrade: UpgradeStatic<string>, start?: DecimalSource, end?: DecimalSource, mode?: MeanMode, iterations?: number, el?: boolean): [amount: Decimal, cost: Decimal];
 /**
  * Interface for initializing an upgrade.
  * @template N - The ID of the upgrade.